kitchensjn/visualizing-human-genetic-diversity/visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 3 - An interactive Euler diagram of the common variants in samples located in the Americas.
-Hovering over the ellipses displays a popup with information about the samples.
+        <span style="font-weight: bold;">Figure 3 - Overlap in common variants between samples from the Americas.</span> This Euler diagram is interactive; hovering over the ellipses displays a popup with information about the samples.
 It is not mathematically possible to generate ellipses with a given overlap without distortions to the areas.
 See the Technical details section (below) for statistics quantifying the slight errors in this and following Euler diagrams.
     </p>
 </center>
 <br>

-It’s clear from this figure that the majority of common variants are not unique to a single sample, instead they are often widely distributed and shared between samples, resulting in a large degree of overlap between ellipses.
+It’s clear from this figure that the majority of common variants are not unique to a single sample.
+Instead, they are often widely distributed and shared between samples, resulting in a large degree of overlap between ellipses.
 The African Caribbean and African American (ACB and ASW) samples share nearly all of the common variation found in other samples.
 However, as noted above, they also have greater amounts of genetic variation compared to that found in the other samples (larger area), and some of that variation is not common in the other samples from the Americas.
-To look at this in a different way, we first considered the variation that is common (>5%) in a given sample and then identified which other samples share that same common variation.
-This does not mean that these variants are completely absent from the other groups, but instead, these variants are rare or undetected in the other samples included in the figure.
-For example, maybe 10% of people in the ACB sample carry a T instead of an A at a particular site, but this T is found in only 1% of the CEU sample.
+This does not mean that these variants are completely absent from the other groups, but instead, that these variants are rare or undetected in the other samples included in the figure.
+For example, maybe 10% of people’s chromosomes in the ACB sample carry a T instead of an A at a particular site, but this T is found in only 1% of the CEU sample.

+To look at the overlap in a different way, we first considered the variation that is common (>5%) in a given sample and then identified in which other samples the variant is also common.

 <br>
 <div id="figure4" style="display: flex; justify-content: center;"></div>